Senthil Balaji misused office to engineer cash-for-jobs 'scam': ED | Law-Order

 The ED said that it had summoned Balaji, R V Ashok Kumar and B Shanmugam multiple times in the past but they did not appear and sought adjournments, showing ''evasive'' behaviour.

-The agency informed the court that it has recorded the statement of various officials allegedly involved in this 'scam' and they have told that many rules were ''violated'' while recruiting candidates.
+The agency informed the court that it has recorded the statement of various officials allegedly involved in this 'scam' and they have said that many rules were ''violated'' while recruiting candidates.

 The violations included entering interview marks in pencil, not following the principle of merit and reservation, issuance of appointment letters by unauthorised officers, increasing vacancies without approval and payment of money for jobs through associates to PAs of the minister.